-- From the substantia nigra (pars compacta) in the midbrain to the caudate nucleus and the putamen
+- Pathway: from the substantia nigra (pars compacta) in the midbrain to the caudate nucleus and the putamen

-The nervous system is primarily composed of neurons and supporting (glial) cells.
+The nervous system is primarily composed of the following parenchyma: neurons and supporting (glial) cells.
 Neurons are specialized cells that are polarized and have the ability to pass signals from one cell to the other.
 For more information on the microscopic anatomy of the nerve tissue, see the learning card on .

 Layers of the cerebral cortex